Francisco-011/studio/src/ROADMAP_TO_PRODUCTION.md

 ---

-### Step 2: User Access Control with Firebase Authentication
+### Step 2: User Access Control with Firebase Authentication - COMPLETE

 **The Challenge:**
-The current user management system is a simulation.
-There is no real login, and permissions are handled on the client-side, which is not secure.
+~~The current user management system is a simulation.
+There is no real login, and permissions are handled on the client-side, which is not secure.~~

 **The Solution:**
-Implement **Firebase Authentication** to handle user sign-up, sign-in, and session management securely.
+~~Implement **Firebase Authentication** to handle user sign-up, sign-in, and session management securely.~~

 **Action Items:**
-1.  **Enable Auth Provider:** In the Firebase console, enable an authentication method (e.g., Email/Password, Google Sign-In).
+1.  **Enable Auth Provider:** ~~In the Firebase console, enable an authentication method (e.g., Email/Password, Google Sign-In).~~
-2.  **Create Login Flow:** Build a dedicated login page and the UI for user registration.
+2.  **Create Login Flow:** ~~Build a dedicated login page and the UI for user registration.~~
-3.  **Protect Routes:** Wrap the application layout to ensure only authenticated users can access the system.
+3.  **Protect Routes:** ~~Wrap the application layout to ensure only authenticated users can access the system.~~
-4.  **User Profile Collection:** Create a `users` collection in Firestore.
+4.  **User Profile Collection:** ~~Create a `users` collection in Firestore.
 When a new user signs up via Firebase Auth, create a document for them in this collection, storing their role (`Administrador`, `Consultor`, etc.).
-This document's ID should be the user's UID from Firebase Auth.
+This document's ID should be the user's UID from Firebase Auth.~~

+**Status: DONE!
+The application now has a full authentication flow and user profiles are stored in Firestore.**

 ---